GHIDAALSULTAN

 Business Summary

-Ghida Al-Sultan Company engages in the fast food restaurant and franchise business in the Kingdom of Saudi Arabia.
-It offers burgers under the Sultan Delight Burger and Foil burger brands; pizzas; and chicken under TNDR Tender brand.
-The company was founded in 2004 and is headquartered in Jeddah, the Kingdom of Saudi Arabia.
+Ghida Al-Sultan Company engages in the sells fast food and manages restaurants in the Kingdom of Saudi Arabia.
+It offers burgers under the Sultan Delight Burger and Foil burger brands; pizzas; and crispy chicken under TNDR Tender brand.
+The company provides fast food, including pizza, and produces, cuts, prepares, and packages fresh meat and poultry.
+It is also involved in franchise business.
+Ghida Al-Sultan Company was founded in 2004 and is headquartered in Jeddah, the Kingdom of Saudi Arabia.

 Top News